Lewenhart518/meow-colorscripts/README.md

    - This command works as follows:
      [command] && meow-fact
      and this command works for English and Spanish
+7. **meow-colorscripts-uninstall**
+   just run it to uninstall meow-colorscipts

 ## View Available Cats
 To view all available cat designs, run: